Kristina01111000/Drws_site/README.md

 9/18

-- check on the thumbnail
-- put new thumbnail in
 - look into uploading 2nd version of the video with a different thumbnail

 - https://fourelementinstitute.org/honorariums/ send form to drwalsdorf@gmail.com